We offer competitive pricing!

 are sealed and dirt is backfilled.

-Soil in the Kansas City Area can contain expensive clay.
-In the rainy seasons the moisture content of the
+Soil in the Kansas City Area can contain

-clay soil increases and therefore the soil expands.
-In the summer months the clay will dry up and the
+months the clay will dry up and the soil will

-soil will retract (similar to a sponge drying up.)
-As the moisture content of the soil decreases foundation
+retract (similar to a sponge drying up.)
+As the

 •